Let the record show that the happiest moment of my prison life was in church.

 “It’s a heavy metal band guys”

-The other half is filled with cons, overcome by the sudden outpouring of love for the baby Jesus?
+The other half is filled with cons; overcome by the sudden outpouring of love for the baby Jesus?
 No, the pews are packed with the promise of pies: mince pies.
-For the way to a man’s soul is through his stomach.
-Aaron has biblical backup
+For the way to a man’s soul is through his stomach and Aaron has biblical backup:

 “Isaiah chapter 40 verse 11: Feed thy flock like a shepherd”